testdouble/test_data/README.md

 * Your app does not rely on Rails' [multi-database support](https://guides.rubyonrails.org/active_record_multiple_databases.html)

-* The gem only supports one test data environment and dump per application

 * Your app has Rails-generated `bin/rake` and `bin/rails` binstubs and that they are in working order

-* The `database.yml` generator assumes you have a working `&default` alias from which to extend the `test_data` database configuration
+* Your `database.yml` defines a `&default` alias from which to extend the `test_data` database configuration (if it lacks one, you'll need specify the database's configuration on your own)

 ## Fears, Uncertainties, and Doubts

-### But we use and like `factory_bot` and so I am inclined to dislike everything about this
+### But we use and like `factory_bot` and so I am inclined to dislike everything about this gem!

 If you use `factory_bot` and all of these are true:

 * Your integration tests are super fast and not getting significantly slower over time

-* A single change to a factory rarely results in test failures that (rather than indicating a bug in the production code) instead require that each of those tests be updated to get back to a passing state
+* Innocuous changes to factories rarely result in unrelated test failures that (rather than indicating a bug in the production code) instead require that each of those tests be updated to get back to a passing state

-* The number of associated records generated between your most-used, default factories are representative of production data, as opposed to just generating "one of everything" (i.e. you don't have multiple `User` factories with names like `:user` and `:basic_user` and `:lite_user` and `:plain_user_no_associations_allowed`)
+* The number of associated records generated between your most-used, default factories are representative of production data, as opposed to just generating a sprawling hierarchy of models that orders "one of everything" from the menu.

+* You've avoided mitigating the above problems with confusingly-named and confidence-eroding nested factories with names like `:user` and `:basic_user` and `:lite_user` and `:plain_user_no_associations_allowed`

-* Your most-invoked factories generate realistic attributes, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional field filled
+* Your most-invoked factories generate models that resemble real models created by your production application, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set

 If none of these things are true, then congratulations!
-You are using `factory_bot` the right way!
-(And if you've been using it extensively for more than two years and can honestly say that all of the above is true, please [contact Justin](mailto:justin@testdouble.com), because he would love to meet with you, as he's never seen a team accomplish this).
+You are using `factory_bot` with great success!
+(But seriously, if you've been using factories extensively for more than two years and can honestly say that all of the above is true, please [contact Justin](mailto:justin@testdouble.com), because he would love to meet with you, as he's never seen a team accomplish this).

 However, if any of the above might be reasonably used to describe your test suite's use of `factory_bot`, these are the sorts of failure modes that